 Comparing chat tools on base price alone is misleading.
 Per-agent fees, per-resolution AI charges, and premium channel add-ons can double or triple your monthly spend.
 Below is what each tool actually costs for a team of five agents handling 500 AI conversations per month.

 The gap is clear.
-Zendesk and Intercom both cross $750 for a modest five-person team.
-Per-resolution AI fees drive most of that cost.
-Boei comes in at $44 per month for a full five-agent team with AI.
-That is 94% less than Zendesk for the same team size.
-Even mid-range picks like Help Scout and Crisp offer big savings over Zendesk's pricing model.
+Zendesk and Intercom both cross $500 for a modest five-person team before per-outcome AI agent fees.
+AI add-ons drive most of that cost.
+Boei comes in at $49 per month on the Growth plan with 3 chatbots, API, and deal pipeline.
+Even mid-range picks like Help Scout offer big savings over Zendesk's pricing model.

 A few notes: HubSpot's $45 Starter plan includes only two users.
 A five-person team needs Professional at $450 per month.
 Freshchat's actual cost depends on WhatsApp message volume.
 Kommunicate's Lite plan caps at two agents, so five agents need the $100 Growth plan.
 Still, the pattern is clear.
 For small teams, Zendesk is the most expensive option on this list.